-- Interpair shorts - Intrapair shorts - Open pairs - Detects the location of cable faults. - ♦ Detects good cable (accuracy $\leq \pm 10$ meters). - Detects the length of good cables on a per pair basis - Cable diagnostics can only be performed on twisted-pair media. - This cable test is only accurate for Gigabit Ethernet cables 7 100 meters long. - ◆ The test takes approximately 1 second.
-The switch displays the results of the test immediately upon completion, including common cable failures, as well as the status and approximate length to a fault. - Potential conditions which may be listed by the diagnostics include those listed below. - Pair busy, linked partner in 100BAS-TX forced mode - Interpair short - Intrapair short - Pair open, fault detected - Invalid, cable diagnostic routine did not complete successfully - Ports must have auto-negotiation enabled - Ports are linked down while running cable diagnostics.
+- ◆ Cable diagnostics can only be performed on twisted-pair media. - ◆ This cable test is only accurate for Gigabit Ethernet cables 7 100 meters long. - ◆ The test takes approximately 5 seconds.
+The switch displays the results of the test immediately upon completion, including common cable failures, as well as the status and approximate length to a fault. - Potential conditions which may be listed by the diagnostics include those listed below.
+Note that TDR testing can only show Test failed or OK. - Test failed - OK: Correctly terminated pair - Open: Open pair, no link partner - Short: Shorted pair - Impedance mismatch: Terminating impedance is not in the reference range. - No cable - Not tested - Not Supported: This message is displayed for any Gigabit Ethernet ports linked up at a speed lower than 1000 Mbps, or for any 10G Ethernet ports. - Unknown Unknown error - Ports are linked down while running cable diagnostics.

-- Port Switch port identifier. - ◆ Test Result The results include common cable failures, as well as the status and approximate distance to a fault, or the approximate cable length if no fault is found.
+- Port Switch port identifier. - ◆ Type Displays media type.
+(GE Gigabit Ethernet, Other SFP) - ◆ Link Status Shows if the port link is up or down. - ◆ Test Result The results include common cable failures, as well as the status and approximate distance to a fault, or the approximate cable length if no fault is found.